mitsuhiko/lucumr/2011/7/15/eppur-si-muove.rst

 was DST active.

 Much fun can be had with timezones in general.
-There was at least one country that at one point had a timezone that different per day because they synchronized 0:00 with the time of the sunrise.
+There was at least one country that at one point had a timezone that differed per day because they synchronized 0:00 with the time of the sunrise.

 Where is the Sanity?